 Each year, peak retail season sends shippers scrambling to line up capacity to meet high Q4 demand.
-Peak Season 2019 will be no exception – UPS, Coyote’s parent company, predicts a record-breaking holiday season this year.

 While retail and e-commerce shippers experience the most drastic surges, the year-end peak season spike creates a ripple effect across every industry as carriers move to service high-volume holiday shippers.

 Here are five ways you can manage your high-volume spikes this holiday season or any season where demand surges.

 1. Leverage power only capacity to move your trailers.